rajbos/rajbos.github.io/_posts/2019-02-25-Webservice-Plan-Scaling-in-Azure-Machine-Learning-Studio.md

 ![](/images/20190225/03-MLS-Plans.png)

-Select the plan and click on `Down- or upscale plan`:
+Select the plan and click on `Upgrade/Downgrade plan`:
 Now, you can actually scale the plan to your needs.
 ![](/images/20190225/04-MLS-Scale.png)